Kenny Loggins: Solo career

 In 1977, Loggins produced his first solo album, Celebrate Me Home, which included the successful song "I Believe in Love", originally sung by Barbra Streisand in A Star Is Born.
 Nightwatch, a popular album released in 1978, included the hit song "Whenever I Call You Friend", a duet with Stevie Nicks of Fleetwood Mac, co-written with Melissa Manchester.
 Loggins followed that in 1979 with Keep the Fire and in 1982 with High Adventure.
-The latter contained his rock duet with Journey frontman Steve Perry, "Don't Fight It", which rose to No. 17 on the US Billboard Top 100.
+The latter contained his rock duet with Journey frontman Steve Perry, "Don't Fight It", which rose to No. 17 on the US Billboard Hot 100 chart.
 Loggins abandoned the harmonica in his solo career but continued to play guitar, just as he had done with Loggins & Messina.

 With Michael McDonald

 Loggins also co-wrote the song "What a Fool Believes" with Michael McDonald.
 Each recorded his own version of it, with McDonald recording as a member of the Doobie Brothers.
-Loggins' version was released first, but the Doobie Brothers' version achieved greater success, reaching No. 1 on the pop chart and earning Loggins and McDonald the 1980 Grammy for Song of the Year.
+Loggins' version was released first, but the Doobie Brothers' version achieved greater success, reaching No. 1 on the Hot 100 and earning Loggins and McDonald the 1980 Grammy for Song of the Year.

-In 1979, Loggins and McDonald wrote "This Is It".
-The song was a love song and ultimatum to a woman having an affair and stringing her lover along, while refusing to make a final decision.
-Every phrase or verse in the song implies, "It's him or me" and the lyrics state, "Leave him behind".
-There is much confusion about this song, because Loggins dedicated the song to his father, who was struggling with cancer.
-Because the lyrics are so empowering, they might be used for any purpose to imply "victim to victory"...for example, a sports team anthem.
-The song earned Loggins the Grammy Award for Best Male Pop Vocal Performance.
-NBC used the song as theme music for its coverage of the NCAA men's basketball tournament in 1980 and 1981.
+In 1979, Loggins and McDonald wrote "This Is It", about summoning one's inner resources and seizing the moment.
+As Loggins told American Songwriter in 1987, "The best musical statements are usually the ones that aren't calculated and the ones that come out in the largest chunks.
+Michael McDonald and I must have written 'This Is It' four times.
+The first three times it was a love song, 'Baby I this, baby I that…,' and we both said, 'Eh!
+This is boring.
+This song is not working as a love song.'
+Then I had a fight with my dad when he was going into the hospital because he gave me the feeling that he was ready to check out.
+He'd given up, he wasn't thinking in terms of the future, and I was so pissed at him.
+It was real emotional.
+That afternoon, I was meeting with Michael to work on new tunes and I walked in and said, 'Man, I got it.
+It's 'This Is It.'"